 Dr. Pfaffenbach knows a thing or two about how food and exercise affect the body.
 His classes focus on the cellular physiology of exercise, nutrition for health, and nutrition for sport performance.
 While he can’t prescribe a specific pre-race meal for you, he does have some suggestions:

-“For high intensity events, go with low-fiber complex carbs 2–3 hours prior.
+“For high intensity events, go with low-fibre complex carbs 2–3 hours prior.
 Examples include pancakes or waffles with some yogurt, fruit, and syrup.
 Other alternatives, such as rice farina (it’s like cream of wheat), can be combined with syrup and granola.
-For most people, carbohydrates work well for high intensity exercise, but people need to know their individual needs.”
+For most people, carbohydrates work well for high-intensity exercise, but people need to know their individual needs.”